charlee/rpi-macro-keyboard/README.md

 ![Assembly](schematic/rpi-macro-keyboard-assembly.png)

 The following schematic shows the wiring of the keyboard.
+The four LEDs are of color red, yellow, blue, and green, but you can use any color you like.
+The values of the resistors are not critical, but they should keep the current between 1mA - 5mA.
+(Since the LEDs are used as indicators. there's no need to use 20mA as the maximum current.)

 ![Schematic](schematic/rpi-macro-keyboard-schematic.png)